niedzielski/dotfiles/readme.md

 ### Chromium
 #### about://settings
-- Sign in.
+- Sign in
 - Check On startup -> Continue where you left off
 - Uncheck Appearance -> Use system title bar and borders
-- Make Chromium the default.
+- Make Chromium the default

 #### chrome://extensions
 - [uBlock](https://chrome.google.com/webstore/detail/ublock/cjpalhdlnbpafiamejdnhcphjbkeiagm)